Handy Dandy Guide to Working With Timestamps in pandas

 The top-level list denotes each desired output datetime column, any nested fields refer to fields should be concatenated together.

-By default, Pandas uses
+By default, pandas uses

 to parse strings into datetimes.
 There are times when you want to write

-From their documentation:
+From the pandas documentation:

 Function to use for converting a sequence of string columns to an array of datetime instances.
-The default uses dateutil.parser.parser to do the conversion.
-Pandas will try to call date_parser in three different ways, advancing to the next if an exception occurs: 1) Pass one or more arrays (as defined by parse_dates) as arguments; 2) concatenate (row-wise) the string values from the columns defined by parse_dates into a single array and pass that, and 3) call date_parser once for each row using one or more strings (corresponding to the columns defined by parse_dates) as arguments.
+The default uses dateutil.parser.parser to do the conversion. pandas will try to call date_parser in three different ways, advancing to the next if an exception occurs: 1) Pass one or more arrays (as defined by parse_dates) as arguments; 2) concatenate (row-wise) the string values from the columns defined by parse_dates into a single array and pass that, and 3) call date_parser once for each row using one or more strings (corresponding to the columns defined by parse_dates) as arguments.

 def myparser(date, time): data = for d, t in zip(date, time): data.append(dt.datetime.strptime(d+t, "%Y-%m-%d%H:%M")) return data df = pd.read_csv(data, parse_dates=[['Date','Time']], date_parser=myparser)